plog/learn_llm_slowly/README.md

 ... and you're the king of the world

+## Notes
 - We'll use Ollama to avoid expenses associated with LLM like GPT.
 No need API keys nor Credit Card.
 - Results may be a bit less accurate than GPT but we wanna learn first.
 - The version of LangChain installed should be 0.3+ (important)
 - Ollama [is easy to install using Docker](https://github.com/ollama/ollama/blob/main/docs/docker.md).
 (Better to have a GPU, even a small one)
-- I give an example of Dockerfile and docker-compose.yaml using Python 3.12
+- I give an example of Dockerfile and docker-compose.yaml using Python 3.12 (I have to test this...)
 - You can then use an evironment variable OLLAMA_SERVER (ex.
 OLLAMA_SERVER='http://ollama:11434') from this container [running Jupyter](https://jupyterlab.readthedocs.io/en/4.1.x/getting_started/installation.html)
 - Required Python packages from `requirements.txt` file should be build with the Dockerfile.